American journalist Grant Wahl dies after collapsing at Qatar World Cup - NewsBreak

 Related

-The first semi-final is almost upon us.
-Join Martin Belam for all the latest news from Qatar

-Brittney Griner's Wife Shares First Instagram Post After WNBA Star's Release From Russian Prison
+Brittney Griner’s Wife Shares First Photos Since the WNBA Star’s Release from Russian Prison

-"To care for another, a stranger to some, a friend to some— is humanity in its purest form," Cherelle Griner wrote Brittney Griner's wife Cherelle is opening up about their "journey to heal," and thanking those who helped her along the way, as she advocated for her wife's return from a Russian prison for several months.
-In her first Instagram post since Brittney's return to the U.S. this week, Cherelle — who married the WNBA star in 2019 — wrote that her "heart was made whole thanks to the collective efforts...
+Now that Brittney Griner is finally home following nearly one year in Russian custody, her wife is thanking the people who made her return possible.
+This weekend, Cherelle Griner shared her first Instagram post since the WNBA star's release.
+In it, she included two collages featuring photos of friends and advocates who used their voices to call for Griner's freedom.

 New Brittney Griner concerns revealed